vuiseng9/fp4-training/readme.md

 * `custom.py` subclasses `torch.nn.Linear` and use a custom `torch.autograd.Function` to implement the linear operator using native ops for clear illustration of the 3 GEMMs (no quantization yet) and as a template for custom kernels.

-* `cuda_aten.py` and `xops.cpp, aten_mm.cpp` introduce a custom C++/CUDA extension that calls `at::addmm/mm`, demonstrating how to wrap custom CUDA code in PyTorch and integrate it as a module.
+* `xops.cpp, aten_mm.cpp` introduce a custom C++/CUDA extension that calls `at::addmm/mm`, `cuda_aten.py` demonstrates how to wrap custom CUDA code in PyTorch and integrate it as a module.

 * `cublaslt.py` and `cublaslt_mm_fp32bf16.cu`: First step toward cuBLASLt integration, implementing BF16/FP32 matmul.
 Worth reviewing the CUDA code to see how matmul/compute descriptors are set up and cuBLASLt APIs are launched.
 Reasonably involved, keep the official docs [handy][doc_cublaslt].